advayc/rhymebot/README.md

 2. First, you need to get an API key from [API Ninjas](https://api-ninjas.com/profile).
 This key is used to fetch rhyming words from their API.

 3. Once you have your API key, open the `script.js` file in the root directory of the project.
-Find the line that contains `'X-Api-Key': 'YOUR_API_KEY'` and replace `'YOUR_API_KEY'` with the API key you got from API Ninjas.
+Find the line that contains `'X-Api-Key': 'API_KEY'` and replace `'API_KEY'` with the API key you got from API Ninjas.

 4. Save the `script.js` file and load the extension into your Google Chrome browser.
 To do this, navigate to `chrome://extensions/` in your browser, enable "Developer mode", click "Load unpacked", and select the root directory of the Rhymebot project.